Education in Dance and Somatics – Course Information

 Benefits — builds trust in oneself and others, helps to learn one to move in contact with the other, teaches non-verbal dialogue skills, offers an experience of equality in human communication.

-A weekly class reflecting on individual and group learning processes on different levels — creative process, body-mind process, knowledge of dance.
+Classes reflecting on individual and group learning processes on different levels — creative process, body-mind process, knowledge of dance.
 How the material presented during the course relates to participant’s earlier education, experience and future plans.
-This class is based on methods of dance-movement therapy, professional work supervision and transformative pedagogy.
+These classes are based on methods of dance-movement therapy, professional work supervision and transformative pedagogy.

 Aims — to be more aware about oneself and one's influence in group situations, both participating and leading, to be able to find ways to use dance and movement in one's own work in various situations.